Longest-processing-time-first scheduling: Tightness and example

 with a minimum of 4m-2.

+Restricted LPT

 There is a variant of LPT, called Restricted-LPT or RLPT, in which the inputs are partitioned into subsets of size m called ranks (rank 1 contains the largest m inputs, rank 2 the next-largest m inputs, etc.).
 The inputs in each rank must be assigned to m different bins: rank 1 first, then rank 2, etc. The minimum sum in RLPT is at most the minimum sum at LPT.
 The approximation ratio of RLPT for maximizing the minimum sum is at most m.

 Average-case maximum sum

 In the average case, if the input numbers are distributed uniformly in [0,1], then the largest sum in an LPT schedule satisfies the following properties: